maxgolov/SocketsHpp/README.md

 # Header-only design

 Library may be included using `#include <sockets.hpp>`.

-It consists of the following components:
+Library is header-only.
+It consists of the following components located in `include` directory:

 | File      | Description |
 | --------- | ----------- |